jcherven/vimwiki/cssPositioningNotes.md

 }
 ```

-If the same box has a right property of a negative number added, it would be drawn as shifted to the right.
+If the same `.box` has a right property of a negative number added, it would be drawn as shifted to the right.
 With a positive value, the right property would push off of the right side of the element, but with a negative value it's semantically consistent.

 ```css
 .box {